 Slow-Cooker Pulled Ham served with Honey Mustard Barbecue is a make-ahead shredded ham that’s gentle on the pocketbook and fun to eat.
-Recipe for the Honey-Mustard Barbecue Sauce is also included.
+The recipe for the Honey-Mustard Barbecue Sauce is also included.

 Do you love make-ahead recipes?

 Spending quite a bit of time in the kitchen is

 I am smitten with this simple and inexpensive way to prepare ham that I first saw here.
 Mel cooked hers on the stove.
 But since I’m a slow cooker girl, this is my version.

 4 reasons why Slow-Cooker Ham is perfect for a celebration

 All the work can be done ahead of time.